wardle/iort/README.md

 # Current development roadmap

 `iort` is a new project and under active development.
-It is not yet functional but is being developed in the open.
+It is not yet fully functional but is being developed in the open.

+Here is the current status:

 - [x] Generate DDL statements to create database schema
 - [x] Generate DDL statements to add and remove database constraints